 Another study published in Nature used simulations to show how climate change could alter the geographical ranges of more than 3000 mammal species and the viruses they carry by the year 2070.
 The researchers found that new encounters between mammal species will increasingly occur, for example due to migration to cooler areas, increasing the risk of novel diseases spreading.
 The findings thus suggest that climate change could become the most important factor in cross-species transmission of viruses by 2070.

-Recently, the Robert Koch Institute (RKI) also drew attention to the fact that more and more exotic pathogens could become native to Germany in the next few years as a result of global warming, and called for awareness-raising among doctors.
+The Robert Koch Institute (RKI) also draws attention to the fact that more and more exotic pathogens could become native to Germany in the next few years as a result of global warming, and encourages for awareness-raising among doctors.
+The institute also plans to further strengthen its work on health-related topics in the context of climate change.

 Arbovirus infections